 3. Missouri (8-1, 4-1)

 Can we believe in these Tigers?
 Absolutely.
-Missouri is built around two fundamental truths that apply to any level of football.
-The Tigers exploit matchups on offense -- yes, they ran for 3-bills against Tennessee, but the fact that the Vols had to respect the Tigers' dangerous perimeter guys opened huge running lanes -- and they are nasty across the defensive front.
-Right now, Missouri defensive end Michael Sam is the front-runner for SEC defensive player of the year.
+Missouri is built around two fundamental truths that apply to whatever level of football you play.
+The Tigers exploit match-ups on offense - yes, they ran for 3-bills against Tennessee, but the fact that the Vols had to respect the Tigers' dangerous perimeter guys opened huge running lanes - and they are nasty across the defensive front.

 Saturday: at Kentucky, noon (ESPNU)